Chapter 3 : 3. Cold Toes, Warm Heart

 "You'd better ask first.
 This isn't like being at their house."

-"But they own it now, don't they?"
+"But they own the whole place, don't they?"
 James looked to Wren for confirmation.
-The bungalow flashed inside her mind, but Wren shoved the image away.
-She opened her mouth to reply, but another stronger flash of the bungalow came to her.
-Wren fought for control inside her head.
-She didn't need to be reminded of what she'd given up.
+The cottage flashed inside her mind, but Wren shoved the image away.

 "Mrs. L says I can decorate up there, but after the lunch crowd clears out.
-So we'll have ourselves an afternoon party, yeah?"
-His eagerness made Wren bubbly until he ruffled her hair, which she'd always hated.
-She was sure that she'd reached the age limit for hair ruffling and cheek pinching by now.
+We'll have an afternoon party, yeah?"
+His eagerness was catching until he ruffled her hair.
+She was sure that sixteen was the age limit for hair ruffling and cheek pinching.

 “Where’s Albus?” she asked, ducking away from him as he tried another swipe at her head.

 James snorted.
 "He's over there, too embarrassed about his pants or something."
-He picked up a stray fork from the cutlery tray that Wren's mum set on the bar.
+He snatched a stray fork from the cutlery tray on the bar.
 “Watch this!”
 Rose groaned as James commenced a balancing act with the fork on his forehead.

 Wren's eyes widened as Albus stood up, a half head taller than her.
 He rubbed at a strange glow coming from under his shirt sleeves and shuffled something in his hands.
 "Happy birthday."